 Our cores currently have a combined user base of approximately 90 investigators, including over 40 at outside institutions.

 A Pilot and Feasibility Program has the goals of providing initial project funding for young investigators, attracting new investigators into the field of kidney disease research, and fostering translational and clinical studies directly related to kidney diseases.
 In addition, an Enrichment Program enhances kidney disease research by maximizing interaction and information sharing among renal investigators and trainees, and by providing activities to enhance recruitment and education of all levels of trainees from undergraduate students to postdoctoral fellows.

-This Article was submitted by Michael E Fitzsousa, on Wednesday, September 18, 2013.
+This article was submitted by Michael E Fitzsousa on September 18, 2013.